iAvicenna/PyReports/README.md

   with Section('Results', has_tex=True):
     Plt('./plotly_graph.html')
+    Txt('''
+        The plot along with necessary javascripts
+        is embedded to the html report so it will be a standalone report
+        ''')

     with Grid(2, 1, item_titles=['Image1', 'Image2']):
       Img('./image1.png')
       Img('./image2.png')
+    Txt('''
+        As with plots, the image will be embedded into the html
+        ''')

     Txt('''
         One can also put a latex formula using regular tex code: